Jon Pardi

 Jonathan Ryan Pardi (born May 20, 1985) is an American country music singer and songwriter.
-Signed to Capitol Nashville, he has released four studio albums: Write You a Song (2014), California Sunrise (2016), Heartache Medication (2019), and Mr. Saturday Night (2022).
+Signed to Capitol Nashville, he has released five studio albums: Write You a Song (2014), California Sunrise (2016), Heartache Medication (2019), Mr. Saturday Night (2022), and Honkytonk Hollywood (2025).
 Pardi has also charted fourteen singles on the Billboard Hot Country Songs and Country Airplay charts, of which four have hit number one on the latter: "Head Over Boots", "Dirt on My Boots", "Heartache Medication" and "Last Night Lonely".

-Pardi's music style is defined by neotraditional country influences.
+In 2023, he gained one of country music's crowning achievements when he was inducted as a member of the Grand Ole Opry.

 Biography

 Pardi grew up in Dixon, California, where he attended Dixon High School, graduating in 2003.
 Pardi started writing music at age 12, and by 14, the young singer formed his own small band.
 After high school, he moved to Nashville to pursue his music career.

 Music career

 2010–2015: Beginnings and Write You a Song

 In 2010, Pardi toured as an opening act for labelmate Dierks Bentley.

 In March 2012, Pardi released his debut single, "Missin' You Crazy".
 It debuted at number 58 on the U.S. Billboard Hot Country Songs chart for the week of April 14, 2012, and peaked at number 29.
 It received three stars from Taste of Countrys Billy Dukes.
 "Up All Night", his second single, was released in that same month in 2013, and became his first top 10 hit.
 His third single, "What I Can't Put Down", was also released that month in 2014.
 The album's fourth single, "When I've Been Drinkin'", was released to country radio on September 22, 2014.
 Those four songs all appear on Pardi's debut studio album, Write You a Song, which was released on January 14, 2014, via Capitol Nashville.
 In May 2015, Pardi released a six-song extended play of songs recorded for but not included on Write You a Song, titled The B-Sides, 2011–2014.

 Pardi served as one of the opening acts on Alan Jackson's "Keepin' It Country Tour" and on Dierks Bentley's Riser Tour, both in 2014.
 His first headlining tour was the "Up All Night Tour" in late 2014, with Joey Hyde as the opening act.
 In August 2015, Pardi announced an 18-show headlining tour with Brothers Osborne as the opening act, named the All-Time High Tour, with dates from October through January 2016.